igm/sockjs-go/README.md

 ```
 ERROR: test_transport (__main__.XhrPolling)
- - this test does not pass due to a feature in net/http that removes content-type header in case of StatusNoContent response code
+ - this test does not pass due to a feature in net/http that does not send content-type header
+   in case of StatusNoContent response code (even if explicitelly set in the code)

 ```